arashjalalat/AzureFunctionsOpenAIExtension/README.md

 # AzureFunctionsOpenAIExtension

 This project demonstrates the integration of Azure Functions with the OpenAI extension.
-It includes infrastructure setup using Bicep templates and a .NET Azure Functions application.
+It includes infrastructure setup using Bicep templates and the `azd` CLI, and a .NET Azure Functions application that serves as a chatbot and a completions API.

 ## Prerequisites